 - Who is the best fit for a certain task.

 For example, JoomlaLMS allows tracking learners’ performance to identify ways to improve your eLearning course.
-With its reporting functionality, you can define gaps in students' knowledge and skills, determine organizations compliance level and overall learners' performance.
+With its reporting functionality, you can define gaps in students' knowledge and skills, determine the organization’s compliance level and overall learners' performance.

 3. Big Data Analysis in eLearning